-Elm signs MoU with Kidana Development Company to streamline collaborative digitalisation efforts
+Elm Signs Mou With Kidana Development Company To Streamline Collaborative Digitalisation Efforts

 Date

-(MENAFN- Orient Planet Group) Riyadh, KSA, 15 January 2025- Elm, a pioneer in digital solutions, signed a memorandum of understanding (MoU) with Kidana Development Company, the major developer of the Holy Sites and wholly owned by the Royal Commission for Makkah City and Holy Sites.
+(MENAFN- Mid-East Info) Elm, a pioneer in digital solutions, signed a memorandum of understanding (MoU) with Kidana Development Company, the major developer of the Holy Sites and wholly owned by the Royal Commission for Makkah City and Holy Sites.
 The agreement aims to bolster joint efforts in the development and operation of digital platforms, as well as to deliver consulting services and promote digitalisation in the holy sites.
 It will also facilitate inspection and field supervision services to ensure the highest standards of quality and efficiency.

 The MoU was signed by Mr Mohammad Abdulaziz Alomair, CEO of Elm, and Eng.
 Majed Ahmed Al-Shangiti, Executive Vice President of Human Capital & Shared Services at Kidana Development Company, in the presence of key officials from both organisations.